How easy is it to drive a narrowboat?

 What is there to do?

 As well as enjoying the tranquillity of the river there are many places to stop and explore.
 Guildford, Godalming, Farncombe and Weybridge provide lots of shopping opportunities and the cinema in Guildford has its own mooring where you can also access the many shops, pubs and restaurants.
-In Guildford you can visit the theatre, museums, churches and Guildford Castle set in its very attractive grounds.
+In Guildford you can visit the theatre, the cinema, museums, churches and Guildford Castle set in its very attractive grounds.
 The Spectrum leisure centre is within walking distance which has swimming, ice skating and 10-pin bowling.
 Further afield, you can reach Windsor Castle, Hampton Court, RHS Wisley Gardens and Legoland and Thorpe Park.
-Why not try fishing or look out for ducks, swans and kingfishers.
-In the evening moor up at a pub, take advantage of the optional games console or the board games provided, or have a cosy night in watching a dvd.
+Why not try fishing (licence required - see below) or look out for ducks, swans and kingfishers.
+In the evening moor up at a pub, take advantage of the board games provided or have a cosy night in watching a dvd.

 What about fuel and water?

-All boats will be filled with diesel and water, although we will demonstrate how to refill the water tank which you will need to do at various water points along the route.
-The diesel should be enough for one week’s cruising, for longer hire periods we will advise you on refuelling.
-The boat is fitted with a fresh water filter suitable for drinking.
+The boat will be filled with diesel and water.
+We will demonstrate how to refill the water tank which you will need to do at various water points along the route.
+The diesel tank will be full on your arrival and will need to be returned full.
+On production of the receipt, fuel monies will be returned by bank transfer at the end of your holiday - up to the value of 100 litres.
+Any fuel used over and above 100 litres shall be at the Hirer's own expense.
+The boat is also fitted with a fresh water filter making it suitable for drinking.

 Can we bring the dog?

 We operate a restricted pet policy as some of our returning customers have allergies.
-So we only accept dogs by prior agreement.
+So we only accept dogs by prior agreement up to a maximum of 2 dogs.

 Where can we moor?